jesperancinha/bridges-surveillance-story/Readme.md

 If you look at the first [brick](https://github.com/jesperancinha/bridge-logistics/blob/master/bridge-logistics-jms/src/main/java/com/jesperancinha/bridgelogistics/services/BridgeOpeningService.java) of this project, you can see that the whole project involves managing timetables as a kick-start.
 The project will be expanded to further goals.

-Current goal is to use RabbitMQ as a JMS provider.
+Current goal is to use ActiveMQ as a JMS provider.
 JMS provider will play following roles:

 1. Count passengers going through a bridge